CompressedScaffnew: The First Theoretical Double Acceleration of Communication from Local Training and Compression in Distributed Optimization: Conclusion

 \section{Conclusion}

-Our proposed algorithm \algno is the first to provably benefit from the two combined acceleration mechanisms of Local Training (LT) and Communication Compression (CC).
+We have proposed \algno, the first communication-efficient algorithm for distributed optimization that provably benefits from the two combined acceleration mechanisms of Local Training and Communication Compression.
 Moreover, this is achieved not only for uplink communication, but for our more comprehensive model of total communication.
-Our theoretical achievements are confirmed in practice.
-This pushes the boundary of our understanding of LT and CC to a new level.
-Among venues for future work, we can mention replacing the true gradients $\nabla f_i$ by stochastic estimates, a feature present in several algorithms like \algn{Scaffnew} \citep{mal22} and \algn{FedCOMGATE} \citep{had21}, or allowing for partial participation and for a larger class of possibly biased compressors, including quantization.
-The nonconvex case should also be studied \citep{kar21, das22}.
+These theoretical guarantees are confirmed in practice and \algno communicates less than existing algorithms to reach the same accuracy.
+An important direction for future work will be to generalize our specific compression mechanism to a broad class of compressors including quantization \cite{hor22d}.
+Also, bidirectional compression, i.e.\ applying compression to not only uplink but also downlink communication, should be investigated \cite{liu20,phi21}.
+Another venue consists in replacing the true gradients by stochastic estimates in combination with variance reduction strategies, as was done for \algn{Scaffnew} \cite{mal22}.